 Under the Obama administration, and with input from environmentalists, fossil fuel companies, the public, and more, the EPA and BLM wrote new rules to reduce methane waste from oil and gas on public lands.
 Industry and some fossil fuel-heavy states challenged the rules in court, and WELC successfully intervened to defend the common-sense measures.
 Additionally, we helped defeat Congressional attempts to use an obscure and extreme tool called the Congressional Review Act to repeal the rule and ensure that no substantially similar citizen protection is ever enacted again.
 We also defeated in court a Trump administration attempt to illegally stay key portions of the BLM methane rule.
-Most recently, we defeated an effort by Sec.
-Zinke to delay the rule for one year.
+We also defeated an effort by BLM to delay the rule for one year.

 - NM Methane Rule Core Principles Guidance (8.26.19)

 - Complaint in BLM rescission rule case (9.28.18)

 - Order granting preliminary injunction in BLM rule delay (2.23.18)

 - Filing challenging yearlong BLM rule delay (12.19.17)

 - Decision on initial rule implementation delay (10.04.17)

 - Denial of industry’s preliminary injunction (1.16.17)